zx80/pg-schema-version/README.md

 - `-v psv_debug=1` to set debug mode.
 - `-v psv_app=foo` to change the application registration name.
+  Probably a bad idea.

 ## Caveats

+Always:

-Only dream of running the generated SQL scripts if you have a working (i.e. actually tested) backup of your data.
+- have a working (i.e. actually tested) backup of your data.
+- run _dry_  and read the output carefully before running _wet_.
+- test your scripts with care before applying it to production data.

 There is no magic involved, you can still shot yourself in the foot, although with an effort.

-For safety, SQL schema creation scripts must **NOT**:
+For safety, SQL schema creation scripts must **not**:

 - include backslash commands which may interfere with the script owns.
 - include SQL transaction commands.

 Imperfect checks are performed to try to detect the above issues.
-They can be circumvented with option `--trust-scripts`.
+They can be circumvented with option `--trust-scripts` or `-T`.

-Always run _dry_  and read the output carefully before running _wet_.

-Always test your scripts with care before applying it to production data.

-Beware that `psql` can execute arbitrary shell commands in your name with `\!`.

 ## Versions

 ### TODO

 - default phase? status? run? help?
-- check? `foo =n …`?
+- check? `foo =n …`? so what?
 - on partial, detect missing path before trying? at least report of target is not reached!
 - add synopsis and document all options